irmen/Pyro4/docs/source/servercode.rst

 available for remote access.
 If something doesn't have the decorator, it is not remotely accessible.
 This behavior can be chosen by setting the ``REQUIRE_EXPOSE`` config item to ``True``.
 It is set to ``False`` by default.

-**Exposing methods and attributes for remote access: the @expose decorator**
+**the @expose decorator: exposing classes, methods and attributes for remote access**

-The ``@Pyro4.expose`` decorator is provided that lets you mark the following items to be available for remote access:
+The ``@Pyro4.expose`` decorator lets you mark the following items to be available for remote access:

-- classes (exposing a class has the effect of exposing every method and property of the class automatically)
 - methods (including classmethod and staticmethod.
 You cannot expose a private method, i.e. name starting with underscore).
 You *can* expose a 'dunder' method with double underscore such as ``__len__``.
 There is a list of dunder methods that will never be remoted though (because they are essential to let the Pyro proxy function correctly).
 - properties (will be available as remote attributes on the proxy)
+- classes (exposing a class has the effect of exposing every method and property of the class automatically)

 Remember that you must set the ``REQUIRE_EXPOSE`` config item to ``True`` to let all this have any effect!
 Also because it is not possible to decorate attributes on a class, it is required to provide a @property for them